• +91-11-40539301

 The Joy of Colours/year end (8th December 2018) Carnival

-Exciting games – mouthwatering food & A vibrant cultural programme dwelling on themes affecting everyday lives of people – in which the school has been actively involved.
+Exciting games – mouthwatering food & A vibrant cultural programme dwelling on themes affecting the everyday lives of people – in which the school has been actively involved.

 Junior School